 In the ACT – Christian Education In Schools (CEIS) trains, supports and assists volunteers to be able to teach SRE in ACT government schools.
 They are an ecumenical organisation that have volunteers from Christian churches across Canberra.
 CEIS prepares all resources, provides regular training, facilitates sessions and leads the volunteer teams for each school.
 Click here to find out more about SRE in the ACT with CEIS.

 Two core expectations for the delivery is that SRE teachers (catechists) must be authorised by an approved SRE providers and must teach from an authorised curriculum.

 Furthermore, the Archbishop of Canberra and Goulburn (or his delegate) provides a yearly assurance to the relevant authorities confirming that all authorised SRE teachers:

-- Have a valid working with children check that has been verified by the parish;
+- Have a valid working with children check/working with vulnerable people and sign the Archdiocesan Code of Conduct, as well as have had both verified by the parish;

 - Are provided with mandatory initial training and ongoing training in child protection, classroom management and use of the approved curriculum/s; and

 - Will teach from approved primary and/or secondary school curriculums “in an age-appropriate manner with sensitivity” and comply with government regulations and requirements.

 Key Roles & Responsibilities for Special Religious Education

 |As a recognised provider of SRE in both NSW and ACT, the Archdiocese holds the responsibility for ensuring that all ministry conducted by catechists is in line with government regulations and upholds the standards of the Catholic Church.|